ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 * **Parameters:**
   - path: Path to file to load.
   - objects: Objects to be loaded and overwritten.
+  - mode: Valid options:
-  - mode: can be: update_properties_only: Definitions are updated with properties given : update_entities: Definitions are update, additional plies are generated and deleted
+    - update_properties_only: Definitions are updated with properties given.
+    - update_entities: Definitions are update, additional plies are generated and deleted.
-      recreate: Existing layup is deleted generated from scratch.
+    - recreate: Existing layup is deleted generated from scratch.

 <a id="compolyx.Model.import_composite_cae_h5"></a>